 My purpose behind fasting for 24 hours was to simply see how I would react and feel.
-There are plenty of health benefits to fasting that can be found elsewhere but that is not what this will be about.
-Rather, it’s about that fragile things in between your ears.
+There are plenty of health benefits to fasting that can be found elsewhere, but that is not what this will be about.
+Rather, it’s about that fragile thing in between your ears.
 The mind’s ability to make small things great and great things small.

-Anyways, the day of fasting came and unsurprisingly, it was not bad.
-I say unsurprisingly because more often than not, what you fear or you hesitate to do, is all in your head, in your mind, your wonderful imagination making monsters out of little cubs and the same was true with the fast.
+Anyway, the day of fasting came and unsurprisingly, it was not bad.
+I say unsurprisingly because more often than not, what you fear or you hesitate to do is all in your head, in your mind, your wonderful imagination making monsters out of little cubs and the same was true with the fast.
 It really was no big deal apart from perhaps one or two moments.